jasonjsnell/XvMuse/README.md

 #### Values: Magnitudes vs. Decibels ####

-Athe value can be accessed as a magnitude or a decibel value.
+A value can be accessed as a magnitude or a decibel value.

 Both values come from the Fast Fourier Transform process.
 Magnitude is the more raw value, calculating the amplitude of the FFT by running vDSP_zvabsD on a DSPDoubleSplitComplex.
 The output is always above zero and I've seen values as high as 250000, with averages around 300-400.
 These are large values, but could be scaled down to more usable ranges.